Do water filtration devices need to be registered?

 For most units, an EPA registration number means that the filter uses a bacteriostatic agent to slow the growth of microbes within the filter, the unit does not pose a human health threat, and EPA has verified all bacteriostatic claims on the label.
 Registration is not an endorsement of the filter or its performance.
 The most commonly used bacteriostatic agent is silver.

-For more information you may contact the Antimicrobial Division at:
+For more information you may contact the Antimicrobial Division by phone at 703-308-6411, or through the Pesticides Support Portal: http://pesticides.supportportal.com/

-The Safe Drinking Water Hotline provides information about local drinking water quality; drinking water standards; public drinking water systems; source water protection; large capacity residential septic systems; commercial and industrial septic systems; injection wells; and drainage wells.
-They can be contacted at:
+If you have questions about the safety of your drinking water, please contact the Safe Drinking Water Hotline provides information about local drinking water quality; drinking water standards; public drinking water systems; source water protection; large capacity residential septic systems; commercial and industrial septic systems; injection wells; and drainage wells.

 Hours: Monday through Friday (except Federal Holidays) 10:00 a.m. - 4:00 p.m., EST